La Salle–UST rivalry: Men's basketball

 Both teams are guaranteed to face each other at the elimination round (regular season) twice, while they can meet for a maximum of three times in the playoffs.
 The games were played consistently from 1986 until 2006 when La Salle was suspended for fielding two ineligible players.
-UST and La Salle previously met each other when they were members of the NCAA from 1924 to 1936.
+La Salle and UST previously met each other when they were members of the NCAA from 1924 to 1936.